aligoren/spotify-js/README.md

 ## Authentication

 You need to login for access token.
 After initialization you must set element to click.
-There is two ways as below:
+There are two ways as below:

 First way you just click login to get access token.
 Access token will save in localStorage.